 All products we stock at Biddy + May are always 100% natural and cruelty-free.
 We want to help people make educated choices around their beauty and skincare routines.
-Education is a part of that, promoting the use of and the consciousness around using natural, cruelty-free skincare and makeup products.
-Self-care is non-negotiable, and while we think everyone deserves healthy glowing skin, we don’t think we should have to compromise animal welfare in its’ pursuit.
+Education is a part of that, promoting the use of natural beauty brands and consciousness around using natural, cruelty-free skincare and make up products.
+Self-care is non-negotiable, and while we think everyone deserves healthy glowing skin, we don’t think we should have to compromise animal welfare in pursuit of beauty.

 Cruelty-Free vs Vegan